Approved AI Sales Calls For Real Estate Follow Up

 More disciplined follow up

-Event lists, valuation forms, portal replies, and stale CRM opportunities stop depending on spare agent time.
+Event lists, valuation forms, portal replies, and stale CRM opportunities move into one approved call lane instead of depending on spare agent time.

 Where the payoff shows up operationally